-Two roads diverged in a wood, and I took the one less travelled by, And that has made all the difference.Robert Frost
+Two roads diverged in a wood, and I - I took the one less travelled by, and that has made all the difference.Robert Frost

 This route starts as it means to go on, with an immediate detour into a less well-known part of Java.
 Losari is nothing short of breathtaking: lush forested hills surrounded by a ring of eight volcanic peaks that rise above the treeline.
 By spending your first couple of nights in this out-of-the-way region, you’ll gain a wider perspective on what makes the island tick.